 When BMW released the M4 GTS, they made a number of changes.
 More aggressive engine mapping, water methanol injection, electronics upgrades, suspension tweaks…the list goes on.
-It’s a very, very good car, however at JFA we feel it’s perhaps a little too expensive when the aftermarket offers better solutions for a lesser cost – I mean when looking at this, we figured we’d be able to get 90% of the GTS’s upgrades in at under £10k!
+It’s a very, very good car.
+However we feel it’s a little too expensive when the aftermarket offers better solutions for a lesser cost.
+I mean when looking at this, we figured we’d be able to get 90% of the GTS’s upgrades in at under £10k!

 We very quickly realised getting the extra power out of the engine wouldn’t be at all hard, and can offer packages up to 520BHP & 700Nm even without fitting a water methanol injection setup (Check out our case study on WMI to learn more https://www.jfautomotive.co.uk/case-studies/water-methanol-injection/ ).
 If we were to look at larger turbochargers, aftermarket exhausts & uprated intercoolers we could see numbers in excess of 600BHP & 800Nm.

-Even with the masses of power, it just wouldn’t feel like a GTS though – and that’s down to BMW’s clever electronics.
-The GTS was aimed at the hardcore trackday user, rather than the everyday performance BMW enthusiast…and the software was designed with this in mind.
-Alterations were made to the power steering, the differential control, the traction control and the DCT – these are the items we’re going to be looking at today.
+Even with the masses of power, it just wouldn’t feel like a GTS though.
+That’s down to BMW’s clever electronics.
+The GTS was aimed at the hardcore trackday user, rather than the everyday performance BMW enthusiast.
+The software was designed with this in mind.
+Alterations were made to the power steering, the differential control, the traction control and the DCT.
+These are the items we’re going to be looking at today.

 GTS Electric PAS Software